List of Bakugan Battle Brawlers characters: Team AnubiasTeam Anubias is a Bakugan team in Bakugan Interspace led by Anubias (who is under Mag Mel's orders). So far, only 4 members were seen and it seems like Team Anubias is composed of only male Brawlers. Their goal is to be Number One in Bakugan Interspace, which they have already done.

+Ben

-BenBen is a member of Team Anubias.
+Ben is a member of Team Anubias.
 He's a Pyrus Brawler.

+Jack Punt

-Jack PuntJack is the youngest member of Team Anubias.
+Jack is the youngest member of Team Anubias.
 He's an Aquos Brawler.

+Robin

-RobinRobin is the quiet member of Team Anubias.
+Robin is the quiet member of Team Anubias.
 He usually borrows Krakenoid, Horridian, or Bolcanon.

+Noah

-NoahNoah is Dan's former number 1 fan, joined Team Anubias after Anubias saves him from falling off the stand after Drago lost control of his powers.
+Noah is Dan's former number 1 fan, joined Team Anubias after Anubias saves him from falling off the stand after Drago lost control of his powers.